codyphobe/minecraft/README.md

 $minecraft->get_skin('username');
 ```

-This function firstly checks the user specified has a premium account, then returns a url to the skin file for that user if
+This function firstly checks the user specified has a premium account,
-a custom skin was found.
+then returns an url to the skin file for that user if a custom skin was found.
 It takes a single parameter which is the **username** of the user you which to get the skin file of.

 ---